 There is one thing common with most successful people in this world, they are empathetic and have mastered mind reading skills too.
 It helps you perceive people beyond what they speak and foster a deep connection with them.

-According to Hodges and Myers (1) in the Encyclopedia of Social Psychology, “Empathy is often defined as understanding another person’s experience by imagining oneself in that other person’s situation: One understands the other person’s experience as if it were being experienced by the self, but without the self actually experiencing it.
-A distinction is maintained between self and other.”
+According to Hodges and Myers, “Empathy is often defined as understanding another person’s experience by imagining oneself in that other person’s situation”.
+People with empathy tend to understand other people’s problems or feelings or experiences as if the problems are experienced by them, but without actually experiencing it.
+A distinction is maintained between self and other.

 Here are 6 simple ways to efficiently read the mind of a person: